Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Our Approach

-To enforce relevance, we quantify how similar a generated complete solution is to these real-world execution scenarios by measuring its dissimilarity to a set of execution scenarios \(\mathbb{S}\) collected beforehand.
-This helps focus the search on solutions that are both meaningful and realistic, ensuring that the generated test cases reflect conditions the system is likely to encounter in practice.
+To enforce relevance, we quantify how similar a generated complete solution is to these real-world execution scenarios by measuring its dissimilarity to a set of execution scenarios \(\mathbb{S}\) collected \deletedtext{beforehand}\addedtext{in execution time}. \addedtext{This constraint biases the search toward solutions that are realistic and operationally grounded, ensuring that generated test cases reflect conditions the system has recently encountered and is likely to encounter again in practice.}\deletedtext{This helps focus the search on solutions that are both meaningful and realistic, ensuring that the generated test cases reflect conditions the system is likely to encounter in practice.}

-\define{Dissimilarity to execution scenarios} Given a source scenario \(s\), a perturbation \(q\) derived from a set of \glspl{mr} sharing the same output relation, and a set of execution scenarios \(\mathbb{S}\), the dissimilarity of the complete solution formed by \(s\) and \(q\) to \(\mathbb{S}\) is defined as:
+\begin{definition}[Dissimilarity to execution scenarios] Given a source scenario \(s\), a perturbation \(q\) derived from a set of \glspl{mr} sharing the same output relation, and a set of execution scenarios \(\mathbb{S}\), the dissimilarity of the complete solution formed by \(s\) and \(q\) to \(\mathbb{S}\) is defined as: